samu187/ai-terminal/README.md

 before pressing Enter.
 Without the shell function, the CLI prints JSON with `message` and `command` fields.
 Any answer text is also printed to stderr.

-Requests use your OpenAI API account and incur API charges.
+Requests are billed to your OpenAI API account at GPT-5.4 mini rates.
 Only your question is sent as user input; the CLI does not read your project or shell history.